The Plott Hound is a large, vocal and energetic breed of dog which makes a fantastic companion, family member, or a tenacious and effective guard dog.

 The Plott Hound bears the same familial love that most good hunting dogs do: it is a fiercely loyal pack member, it loves its family more than anything else in the world.

 The Plott Hound makes an incredible companion, for this reason, it is devoted, and its affection is not given to just anyone, every Plott Hound has its favorite humans.

 The Plott Hound can be excitable and playful, it is important to exercise it regularly, so it does not become bored and possibly destructive.

-The Plott Hound is intelligent, obedient and a decent learner, however, it is also a stubborn breed which can make training sometimes difficult.
+The Plott Hound is intelligent, obedient and a decent learner, however, it is also a stubborn breed that can make training sometimes difficult.